Why it's important to create space for nature in our towns

 Works were completed here in February 2021 based on the landscape plan

 Cornwall Council has acquired land to the south of Ridgegrove Lane to enable a new crossing over the River Kensey.
-The team is working with colleagues in Transport to create a new public open space for the benefit of people and wildlife.
+The new path and bridge have been completed and are open to the public.

 Newquay urban spaces benefit from improvements